GMOD/Apollo3/packages/website/docs/cli/status.md

 DESCRIPTION
   View authentication status

-  This command returns "<profile>: Logged in" if the selected profile has an access token and "<profile>: Logged out" otherwise.
-Note that this command does not check the validity of the access token.
+  This command returns "<profile>: Logged in" if the selected profile has an access token and "<profile>: Logged out" otherwise.Note that this command does not check the validity of the access token.
 ```

 _See code: